 Escape the everyday with a unique foodie adventure in White Cliffs Country this summer.
-Go green and enjoy discovering fabulous local produce on a glamping trip, in this stunning UK staycation destination where coast meets countryside and relaxation meets adventure.
+Go green and enjoy discovering fabulous local produce in Deal, Dover and Sandwich on a glamping trip, in this stunning UK staycation destination where coast meets countryside and relaxation meets adventure.
 Feel reassured, through making choices to support sustainable tourism, that you’re helping to make the joy of visiting this amazing destination a viable and exciting option for generations to come.

 With a prime spot in the growers’ paradise that is the Garden of England, and blessed with one of the best climates in the UK, White Cliffs Country is bursting with fantastic local produce and tasty fayre - from land and sea.
 Discover the foodie delights of our coastal waters and wonderful farmland as you reduce your carbon footprint by exploring on foot and by bicycle, sampling delicious food that's travelled minimal distance to get to your plate.